-C-OSA-DMPR-CTRL (none, integer flag, optional)
+C-OSA-DMPR-CTRL

 Integer flag indicating if the SYSTEM has automatic control of the outside air damper(s).
+This is an integer flag keyword with no default.
 The standards require automatic shutoff of outside air supply for all systems except under one of four conditions (see Section 122(f) of the Standards).
 A value of one indicates that automatic controls are included.
+This keyword is not referenced for any compliance calculations, however the user input is printed in the compliance forms for the project.
 If this value is not input by the user, then its value must be filled in by hand in Form MECH-2 of the compliance documentation.

-C-HTG-EQUIP-MFRG (none, text string - 96 characters max, optional)
+C-HTG-EQUIP-MFRG

 The manufacturer of the heating equipment that is part of the system.
+This is an 96 character text keyword with no default.
+This keyword is not referenced for any compliance calculations, however the user input is printed in the compliance forms for the project.
 If this value is not input by the user, then its value must be filled in by hand in Form MECH-2 of the compliance documentation.

-C-HTG-EQUIP-MNUM (none, text string - 96 characters max, optional)
+C-HTG-EQUIP-MNUM

 The model number of the heating equipment that is part of the system.
+This is an 96 character text keyword with no default.
+This keyword is not referenced for any compliance calculations, however the user input is printed in the compliance forms for the project.
 If this value is not input by the user, then its value must be filled in by hand in Form MECH-2 of the compliance documentation.

-C-CLG-EQUIP-MFRG (none, character string - 96 characters max, optional)
+C-CLG-EQUIP-MFRG

 The manufacturer of the cooling equipment that is part of the system.
+This is an 96 character text keyword with no default.
+This keyword is not referenced for any compliance calculations, however the user input is printed in the compliance forms for the project.
 If this value is not input by the user, then its value must be filled in by hand in Form MECH-2 of the compliance documentation.

-C-CLG-EQUIP-MNUM (none, text string - 96 characters max, optional)
+C-CLG-EQUIP-MNUM

 The model number of the cooling equipment that is part of this system.
+This is an 96 character text keyword with no default.
+This keyword is not referenced for any compliance calculations, however the user input is printed in the compliance forms for the project.
 If this value is not input by the user, then its value must be filled in by hand in Form MECH-2 of the compliance documentation.

-C-HTG-DUCT-LOCN (none, text string - 96 characters max, optional)
+C-HTG-DUCT-LOCN